OpenAI Eyes AI Smartphone to Challenge Apple and Samsung

 Hybrid AI Approach

-It is expected that the hybrid processing model would provide optimal performance, speed and battery life for users of the new device.
+A hybrid processing system is expected to offer the best performance, speed and battery life for owners of this new device.

 Also Read: OnePlus Ace 6 Ultra Full Specs Leak – Here’s What the Phone Offers